johnnyfreeman/johnnyfreeman/README.md

 Why?
 Go for simplicity.
 Rust when I need to squeeze performance.
 PHP because it's underrated.
 TypeScript when the web calls.

-## What I'm Learning

-Currently deep diving into:
-- Distributed systems at scale (working on beacon)
-- Terminal UI design patterns (tint is teaching me a lot)
-- Rust's async runtime (still wrapping my head around it)

 ## Find Me